 government and I call on all film and documentary makers to stop

 being accomplices of mediocrity and opt for honesty instead, the

 only way that would lead them to become great filmmakers.”

 – Katia Lara

 You can find the German version of this letter here.

-* The contents of this letter do not necessarily reflect the opinions of Foreign Minded.
+* The contents of this letter do not necessarily reflect the opinions of the authors of this blog.

 These four documentaries were screened the first half of September and will be screened during the remaining events of this month according to time and resources.
 For the next expect a shift in topics like action or even perhaps fashion, but also expect to be surprised and impressed.